nakedmcse/waifuVault-bash-api-unofficial/README.md

 ### Delete File<a id="delete-file"></a>

-To delete a file, you must supply your token to the `deletefile` function.
+To delete a file, you must supply your token to the `waifuvault_delete` function.

 This function takes the following options as parameters: